How to Use This Blog

 At some point, I might put together a ‘greatest hits’ collection but for the moment that feels premature.
 If you’re interested in reading whatever I write, there is an Atom feed.

-The content for this blog is hosted on GitHub.
+The content for this blog is hosted on Digital Ocean but I keep a public repository on GitHub.
 Original content is placed into the public domain, so you’re welcome to use it as you see fit.

 At some point, I’d like to have an API for the site but in the meantime there is an Atom feed that you might find useful.